How to Install Oak Stair Treads With Molding and Riser

 Pro Tip – Expect to use a tube of adhesive per riser and stair tread.
 Shoot 4 brads into the tread to hold it in place, 1 per corner.

 That’s it.
 Now work your way down (or up) the rest of the stairway.

-Transitioning from a higher floor to the stairs requires a unique piece called a stair nose, stair bullnose, or stair molding.
-Without it, you’ll have an unfinished looking board with a 90⁰ cut straight edge.
+Transitioning from a higher hardwood floor to the stairs requires a unique piece called a stair nose, stair bullnose, or stair molding.
+Without it, you’ll have an unfinished-looking board with a 90⁰ cut straight edge.
 A stair nose extends the floor out over the stairs by an inch, matching the leading edges of the stair treads.

 But how do you achieve it?

-Well, if you’ve used Easiklip flooring, it’s a snap, or we should say clip.
+Well, if you’ve used Easiklip hardwood flooring, it’s a snap, or we should say clip.

-However, for a floor landing installation, you must use the clips to attach the nose molding.
+However, for a hardwood floor landing installation, you must use the clips to attach the nose molding.

 It’s a simple procedure.
-You begin the new flooring run by attaching clips under the stair nose first, gluing the nose molding to the edge of the landing for extra strength.
-Continue to install the flooring from there to the rest of the hallway or room.
+You begin the new hardwood flooring run by attaching clips under the stair nose first, and gluing the nose molding to the edge of the landing for extra strength.
+Continue to install the hardwood flooring from there to the rest of the hallway or room.